Keto Dinner Ideas That Are Simple and Satisfying

 • Sauce: coconut aminos + garlic + sesame oil

-Skip the rice.
-Serve in a bowl and top with a fried egg for extra fat.
+Serve in a bowl and top with a fried egg for extra fat and richness.

-• Mix with cream cheese, cheddar, heavy cream
+• Mix with cream cheese, sharp cheddar, and heavy cream

 Diet Doctor recommends swapping starchy sides for cauliflower, zucchini, or cabbage in keto-friendly dinners.